jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 :   Boolean, default: `nil`.

-    Set to `t` if the program specified as `markdown-command` needs the filename to be soecified as a command line argument, rather than reading the content from the standard input (`stdin`).
+    Set to `t` if the program specified as `markdown-command` needs the filename to be specified as a command line argument, rather than reading the content from the standard input (`stdin`).